The Lost Battalion of Texas

 After the war, the survivors of both units formed the “Lost Battalion Association,” which exists to this day.

-As of December 2020, there remained one living survivor of the 131st FA/2nd BN, Rufus Choate of E Battery, plus Marvin Sizemore and Robert Hanley of USS Houston (CA-30) (all members of the Lost Battalion Association).
+As of August 2023, there remains one living survivor of the 131st FA/2nd BN, Rufus Choate of E Battery.

 This site, WE PLAY THE GAME, the motto of the 131st Field Artillery/2nd Battalion, is presented to encourage others to join us as we seek to memorialize the individuals of this special association.